iutools/iutools/doc/for-devs/test-plan.md

 and do not overlap with the text that is supposed to be below it

 Empty query
-- Try "" and "    " as the query word
+- Try an empty query word, and then a query word that is made up of just spaces
   - Make sure the systems prints an error message saying you need to enter a word

 Change preferred script (INUTKTITUT query)